Jahia/widen-asset-picker/doc/en/contentDefinition.md

 }
 ```
-In the case above, the asset is an image, so `image_properties` is an object and `video_properties` is null.
+In the case above, the asset is an image, so `file_properties.image_properties` is an object and `file_properties.video_properties` is null.
 Indeed, These properties are respectively populated only if the asset is an image or a video.

 The common properties are `format`, `format_type` and `size_in_kbytes`.